Emberlynn-Loo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find persons by attribute.
-2. JENGA prompts user for attribute and attribute value(s).
+2. Gene-nie prompts user for attribute and attribute value(s).
 3. User enters attribute name and attribute value(s).
-4. JENGA displays list of persons with each of the specified attributes.
+4. Gene-nie displays list of persons with each of the specified attributes.

     Use case ends.